Bring Out Your Best:

 Befriend Yourself and Build Your Resilience

-Mindful Self Compassion (MSC) teaches simple, practical skills that build your ability to respond to difficult moments in your life with kindness, care and understanding.
+Mindful Self Compassion (MSC) teaches simple, practical skills that help you to respond to difficult moments in your life with kindness, care and understanding

-What is Mindful Self-Compassion?Mindful Self-Compassion (MSC) is a cutting-edge, applied mindfulness course that will help you discover and tap into your own powerful human strengths.
+What is Mindful Self-Compassion?Mindful Self-Compassion (MSC) is the ability to be present in the face of challenges and support ourselves in the same way we would support a good, loyal friend.
+The MSC course is a cutting-edge, applied mindfulness course that will help you discover and tap into powerful human strengths that all of us already have.
 The program is very practical and includes many skills you can apply in your daily life.
 The 9-session MSC program is scientifically-supported and based on the groundbreaking research and clinical work of Kristin Neff and Christopher Germer.
 MSC builds on our basic resources as human beings.
 As a human being, each of us already has the capacity for kindness, peace, and openness.
 MSC teaches core principles and practices that empower participants to respond to the stresses and difficulties of their lives with a kind, connected presence.
 In MSC, participants cultivate skills of self-compassion with experiential exercises and practices that they can apply in their daily lives.
 The three key components of self-compassion are...

 The three key components of self-compassion are self-kindness, common humanity, and mindful awareness.
 Kindness helps us learn to respond to and treat ourselves like a good friend, so we can give ourselves what we need.
 Common humanity opens us to our essential interrelatedness, so that we realize we’re not alone in our difficulty.
 Mindfulness connects us to the present moment, so we are aware what is happening right now.
 Woven together as mindful self-compassion, these three elements can generate a state of warm-hearted, connected presence.
 Think of it as a kind smile when you feel stressed.Anyone can develop self-compassion, even those who didn't receive enough affection in childhood or people who feel uncomfortable when they are good to themselves.
 How is that?
 Because the program builds resources that all human beings already possess, even if we did not work to develop these resources in the past.
 As human beings, we are born with the capacity for kindness and the capacity to be present.
 Self compassion is a courageous, empowered stance that stands up to stress and difficulty, including the ways that we unwittingly hurt on ourselves through self-criticism, self-isolation, or self-absorption.
 Self-compassion provides emotional strength and resilience, allowing us to admit that we’re not perfect, be authentically ourselves,motivate ourselves with kindness, forgive ourselves when needed, and relate more wholeheartedly to others.
 Rapidly expanding research demonstrates that self-compassion is strongly associated with emotional wellbeing, less anxiety, depression and stress, maintenance of healthy habits such as diet and exercise, and satisfying personal relationships.
 And it’s easier than you think.
 After participating in this training program, you’ll be able to: